Our vision is for every Lyme disease patient in the UK to be treated and completely cured on the NHS.

 Our Chief Executive Veronica Hughes was a lay-member of the NICE guideline committee for Lyme disease.
 The committee of doctors and patients, supported by NICE analysts, studied published research as the basis of their recommendations for NHS doctors on how to diagnose and treat Lyme disease.

 The evidence did not provide conclusive answers to many of the key questions, meaning the committee had to carefully consider how to handle the uncertainties.
-Veronica advocated for the best interests of people with Lyme disease – given the limitations of the research – by making reference to her own experiences as a Lyme disease patient.
+Veronica advocated for the best interests of people with Lyme disease – given the limitations of the research – by making reference to her own experiences as a Lyme disease patient as well as suggesting ways that the uncertainties in the published evidence might be handled in clinical settings.

 Published in April 2018, the NICE guideline for Lyme disease made important steps forward compared to previous NHS policy: